edgamestar/bidnamic-python-challenge/README.md

 │   ├── README.md                       # the file you are reading
 │   └── requirements.txt                # or pip to install python dependencies into a venv

-# Installation
+# Installation (Ubuntu)
 This app is uses `Python == 3.7.7`

-Create the database and user, depending on the selected settings file backend
+Create the database and user, depending on the database settings in the selected settings file

 Navigate to the base directory of the project